Win Fear The Walking Dead: Season 2 on DVD

-Get ready for Season 3 of AMC’s hit series FEAR THE WALKING DEAD premiering Sunday, June 4 at 9/8c.
+Get ready for Season 3 of AMC’s hit series FEAR THE WALKING DEAD premiering tomorrow at 9/8c.
 This season is more thrilling than ever as the families are brought together in the vibrant and violent ecotone of the U.S.-Mexico border.
 As international lines are done away with, the characters are forced to not only rebuild society, but family as well.
-Tune in to the FEAR THE WALKING DEAD season premiere on Sunday, June 4 at 9pm only on AMC.
+Tune in to the FEAR THE WALKING DEAD season premiere tomorrow at 9pm only on AMC.

 Listen all week to win your own copy of Fear of the Walking Dead: Season 2.